-Offered through the College of Architecture, Art, and Planning.
+\Offered through the College of Architecture, Art, and Planning.

-LANAR 525 History of American Landscape Architecture Fall 3 credits Offered through the College of Architecture, Art, and Planning.
+LANAR 525 History of American Landscape Architecture\ Fall.

-LA 545 The Parks and Fora of Imperial Rome Spring.
 3 credits.

+\Offered through the College of Architecture, Art, and Planning.

-Prerequisites: advanced standing in a design field, classics or history of art, or by permission of the instructor This advanced seminar is seeking students in classics, art history, archaeology, landscape architecture, and architecture to bring their knowledge of Latin, Greek, Italian, archaeology, drawing, design, or computer modeling to a collaborative study of the ancient fora and public parks depicted on the Severan Marble plan of Rome.
+[LA 545 The Parks and Fora of Imperial Rome Spring.
+3 credits.
+Prerequisites: advanced standing in a design field, classics or history of art, or by permission of the instructor.
+Offered alternate years.
+Not offered spring 2000.
+This advanced seminar is seeking students in classics, art history, archaeology, landscape architecture, and architecture to bring their knowledge of Latin, Greek, Italian, archaeology, drawing, design or computer modeling to a collaborative study of the ancient fora and public parks depicted on the Severan Marble plan of Rome.]
 LA 569 Archaeology in Preservation Planning and Site Design (also CRP 569) Spring.
 3 credits.
 Offered alternate years.
+Next offered spring 2000.

 In response to federal, state, and local legislation, archaeology now plays an important role in design, planning, and landuse decisions.
 Students develop the research skills needed to complete environmental review projects and historic landscape plans.

-LA 582 The American Landscape Fall.
+LA 590 Theory Seminar

+Spring.
 3 credits.